-Beware the Short Shelf-Life of Your Liquor LicenseAdded by Hawley Troxell in Articles & Publications, Wine, Brew, Spirits Law on December 16, 2013
+Beware the Short Shelf-Life of Your Liquor LicenseAdded by Hawley Troxell in Articles & Blogs, Wine, Brew, Spirits Law on December 16, 2013

 The Idaho Supreme Court last week issued a warning to liquor license holders: your liquor may have a long shelf-life, but your liquor license does not.
 In BV Beverage Company, LLC v.
 ABC, 2013 Op.
 No. 129 (Dec.
 4, 2013), the court determined that a liquor license holder, BV Beverage, was not entitled to an appeal from the expiration of its liquor license.
 The decision means that if you fail to submit an application for renewal within the time provided by Idaho law, you can’t ask a judge for a second chance.

 BV Beverage had purchased its liquor license in September 2007 and submitted the necessary paperwork to ABC to lease it to Iggy’s Restaurant.
 ABC granted the lease application and issued the license to Iggy’s, which Iggy’s renewed in 2009.
 The renewed license was set to expire on September 30, 2010, and the expiration date was printed on its face.
 However, when ABC sent Iggy’s the renewal forms in July 2010, they were returned as undeliverable.
 The forms were not sent to BV Beverage.
 On September 29, 2010—the day before the license’s expiration—Iggy’s released its interest in the license back to BV Beverage.